DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 }
 ```

 As you can see, KVO is laborous.
-Also, you must remove observers, typically on
+And, you must remove observers, typically on
 `deinit`.
-If you don't, your app crashes.
-Much like registering observers with
+If you don't, your app crashes if the Subject hangs around longer
-`NSNotificationCenter`, you have to remove the observer at some point.
-If you
+than the Observer.
+Much like registering observers with `NSNotificationCenter`,
-forget, BOOM!
+you have to remove the observer at some point.
+If you forget, BOOM!

 Tests become: